xtuml/bridgepoint/doc-bridgepoint/process/FAQ.md

   This will clone the repositories into `~/build/git` if they do not exist locally, switch to the correct branch to build (here "testing") and run the build and packaging.
 After the build is done, you can inspect the build workspace that was used.
 Simply launch BridgePoint and choose the workspace (e.g. `/home/kbrown/build/work/testing`)

+* **How do BridgePoint Context Menu Entries (CMEs) work?** <a id="bp_cme"></a>
+  - There is a package in org.xtuml.bp.core project named context_menu.
+Under this package is the class diagram that defines  BridgePoint CME behavior.
+    - The preexisting instance data that populates this model is found in [bp.core/sql/context_menu.pei.sql](https://github.com/xtuml/bridgepoint/blob/master/src/org.xtuml.bp.core/sql/context_menu.pei.sql).
+  - Classes in bridgepoint that use CME have a operation named actionFilter.
+For example, class Model Class (O_OBJ) has this.
+  - The actionFilter operation has OAL that acts as a filter to determine when to enable/disable the CME
+  - The OAL that defines the behavior of the CME is found in the ooaofooa model under ooaofooa::Functions::Context Menu Entry Functions
+    - Under this package are operation that use the naming convention: "Class Keyletter"_"CME Operation"
-BridgePoint Architecture <a id="bparchitecture"></a>
+    - In these operations are the behaviors each CME action takes on the specified class BridgePoint Architecture <a id="bparchitecture"></a>
+  - There are exceptions to the above description.
+However, in general that is how it works.

 ------------
 * **The following diagram is a simplified java class diagram that shows the realized classes described in this section.**